hankcs/HanLP/README.md

 - Print `hanlp.pretrained.ALL` to list all the pretrained models available in HanLP.

-- Use `hanlp.pretrained.cws.*` to browse pretrained models by categories of NLP tasks.
+- Use `hanlp.pretrained.*` to browse pretrained models by categories of NLP tasks.
 You can use the variables to identify them too.

   ```python
   >>> hanlp.pretrained.cws.CTB6_CONVSEG